We’ve moved the world to protect animals for more than 50 years

 A history of global action

 We’ve moved international organisations to protect animals for many years.
 As WSPA, we began lobbying the EU in the 1980s, were given consultative status at the UN in 1981 and by the 1990s had been represented at the Council of Europe.
-And we’re now the only animal protection organisation to regularly address the UN.
-Find out how we’re moving the UN to act today.
+Today, we’re the only animal protection organisation to regularly address the UN.